ronniebugia/mtcars/README.md

 ## Update History
 2019/03/07
-9:57pm PST
+9:57pm PST <br />
-New Additions
+New Additions <br />
--Added Radar Plot showcasing attributes for car based on input from dropdown menu -Added bar graph comparing the attributes for models, the attribute is chosen from a dropdown menu
+-Added Radar Plot showcasing attributes for car based on input from dropdown menu <br />
+-Added bar graph comparing the attributes for models, the attribute is chosen from a dropdown menu

 ## Future Plans
-Planned future updates include
+Planned future updates include <br />
--Adding more cars to the dataset
+-Adding more cars to the dataset <br />
 -An image gallery to go along with dataset